Chirag6525/Marketing-Campaigns/README.md

 - **nr.employed:** number of employees — (numeric)
 ## Logistic Regression
 Logistic Regression is a Machine Learning classification algorithm that is used to predict the probability of a categorical dependent variable.
 In logistic regression, the dependent variable is a binary variable that contains data coded as 1 (yes, success, etc.) or 0 (no, failure, etc.).
 In other words, the logistic regression model predicts P(Y=1) as a function of X.
+## Over-sampling using SMOTE
+At a high level, SMOTE:
+- Works by creating synthetic samples from the minor class (no-subscription) instead of creating copies.
+- Randomly choosing one of the k-nearest-neighbors and using it to create a similar, but randomly tweaked, new observations.
+## Recursive Feature Elimination
+Recursive Feature Elimination (RFE) is based on the idea to repeatedly construct a model and choose either the best or worst performing feature, setting the feature aside and then repeating the process with the rest of the features.
+This process is applied until all features in the dataset are exhausted.
+The goal of RFE is to select features by recursively considering smaller and smaller sets of features.
 ### Accuracy: 0.81